sherazkhanbaloch/Coursera-HTML-CSS-and-JavaScript-for-Web-Developers/README.md

 # To see the output Module 3 [CLICK HERE](https://sherazkhanbaloch.github.io/Coursera-HTML-CSS-and-JavaScript-for-Web-Developers/Module-3/index.html)
 # To see the code Module 4 [CLICK HERE](https://github.com/sherazkhanbaloch/Coursera-HTML-CSS-and-JavaScript-for-Web-Developers/tree/main/Module-4)
 # To see the output Module 4 [CLICK HERE](https://sherazkhanbaloch.github.io/Coursera-HTML-CSS-and-JavaScript-for-Web-Developers/Module-4/index.html)
+# To see the code Module 5 [CLICK HERE](https://github.com/sherazkhanbaloch/Coursera-HTML-CSS-and-JavaScript-for-Web-Developers/tree/main/Module-5)
+# To see the output Module 5 [CLICK HERE](https://sherazkhanbaloch.github.io/Coursera-HTML-CSS-and-JavaScript-for-Web-Developers/Module-5/index.html)